aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 ---
-title: "Install AWS Load Balancer Controller addon"
+title: "Install AWS Load Balancer Controller & Karpenter addons"
 weight: 50
 ---

-### 1. Create IAM roles for addon
+### 1. Create IAM roles for addons

 Many Kubernetes addons require authenticated communication with AWS APIs to seamlessly integrate Kubernetes with AWS infrastructure and services.
 Proper IAM roles and policies must be configured to grant the addons the necessary permissions.
 For example, the AWS Load Balancer Controller addon interacts with EC2 APIs to provision Network Load Balancers (NLBs) and Application Load Balancers (ALBs).
 Similarly, the Karpenter autoscaler interacts with EC2 APIs to dynamically provision and terminate compute resources like EC2 instances based on cluster needs.